ONSgeo/HexMapping/README.md

 One can scale the territories not according to their actual geographic area, but according to a value of statistical interest.
 This is known as a cartogram – a hybrid statistical graph / map, a compromise by which the viewer gains more immediate access to the data but loses some of the geographical context.

 Cartograms exist in many forms; they may preserve, or ignore, shape, contiguity and orientation.
 They are often shown together with a conventional map to aid navigation and interpretation.
-They can powerfully convey general impressions (see the examples below from Benjamin Henning’s ‘WorldMapper’  ), but it’s hard to derive specific values, and next to impossible to assess whether differently shaped areas represent the same statistical value.
+They can powerfully convey general impressions (see Benjamin Henning’s ‘WorldMapper’  ), but it’s hard to derive specific values, and next to impossible to assess whether differently shaped areas represent the same statistical value.
 Also, a new cartogram must be drawn for each new variable, refreshing the navigational challenge every time.

 ## The Equal Area Cartogram